insys-icom/M3_Container/doc/HowTo_Alpine_Linux.md

 This document will describe how to install Alpine Linux within a container and will show some of the first steps in it.

 ## Install and configure the container
 Download the [Alpine Linux container](https://m3-container.net/M3_Container/images_static/Alpine_3.7.tar) and store it on your PC.

 - Open a browser and enter the IP address <b>"192.168.1.1"</b> of web interface of the [M3 device in default settings](http://192.168.1.1/cgi_s_administration.container).
 - Click <b>"import container"</b> to upload the stored container to the M3 device.
 The new container will appear in the list.
 - Click the <b>"wand" icon</b> to create a configuration for this container.
 - Click the <b>"pen" icon</b> in order to enter the configuration for the container.
-- Select the <b>"IP net1"</b> to witch the containers Ethernet interface should be bridged
+- Select the <b>"IP net1"</b> to which the containers Ethernet interface should be bridged
 - Enter a free IPv4 address, e.g. <b>192.168.1.3</b> and its net mask <b>24</b>
 - Click to <b>"save settings"</b>
 - Activate the profile by clicking the blinking <b>"gear" icon</b>

 This will start a Alpine Linux in the new container.

 ## Login to the container and configure networking
 Alpine Linux will start an SSH server that can be used to login.
 Open a terminal or a putty and enter the configured IP address of the container: